 Walpole is a member of the Metropolitan Law Enforcement Council (MetroLEC), a group of 40+ law enforcement agencies in the Metro-West area of Massachusetts.
 The police agencies in MetroLEC are able to share resources in order to fund special task forces for a variety of services that smaller departments could not afford to staff or fund alone.

-Officer Kilroy is a member of the Computer Crime Unit.
-Based out of the computer forensics lab housed at the Norwood Police Station, Officer Kilroy investigates and forensically examines computers and cell phones for evidence.
-In 2011, Officer Kilroy assisted with, wrote or executed literally dozens of search warrants for the examination of digital evidence.
+Lieutenant Kilroy is a member of the Computer Crime Unit.
+Based out of the computer forensics lab housed at the Norwood Police Station, Lieutenant Kilroy investigates and forensically examines computers and cell phones for evidence.

 Officers Koenig and Manganello are both members of the Mobile Operations Unit (MOP), and are trained in crowd control and vehicle escorts.
 In 2011, members of MOP assisted in countless escorts, and even helped with crowd control during the Boston Bruins celebration.